Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ## Introduction of the Whiteboard Problem

 After the introductions are concluded the interviewer will introduce the whiteboard problem(s).
-Remember to let the interviewer finish providing the problem and take notes.
+Candidates should remember to let the interviewer finish providing the problem and take notes.

-After the interviewer finishes the question, repeat the problem in your own words and verify that you understand the problem.
+After the interviewer finishes the question, the candidate should repeat the problem in their own words to verify they understand the problem.

 ### Ask Clarifying Questions